sagar-wal/Hangman-Game/README.md

 2. Clone the repository on your PC
 3. Make sure that Hangman.py and database.py are present in the same directory.
 4. Type "python3 Hangman.py" on your terminal (in the correct directory).
-5. Make sure that the game is being played in full screen.
+5. Make sure that the game is played in full screen.
 6. Enjoy the game!!!